Howa Type 89

 The Howa Type 89 assault rifle (89式小銃, hachi-kyū-shiki-shōjū), referred to as the Type 89 5.56 mm rifle (89式5.56mm小銃, hachi-kyū-shiki-go-ten-go-roku-miri-shōjū), is a Japanese assault rifle used by the Japan Self-Defense Forces, the Japan Coast Guard's Special Security Team units, and the Special Assault Team.
 It has never been exported outside Japan due to its strict Japanese arms-export ban.
-It is known in JGSDF service as Buddy.
+It is known in JGSDF service as the Hachikyū (a Japanese reading of the number 89) or by its nickname Buddy.

 The Type 89 was introduced to replace the Howa Type 64 battle rifle in frontline units, entering service in 1989.
 It has remained Japan's principal service rifle since then.
 Small numbers of the Type 89's successor, the Howa Type 20, were purchased in 2020.
 The Type 20 is intended to supplement and eventually replace the Type 89.

 History

 Like most other nations, Japan began the Cold War with a battle rifle – the 7.62×51mm NATO Howa Type 64.
 However, over time, especially during the Vietnam War, the battle rifle's shortcomings became apparent, and ultimately, battle rifles began to be replaced with assault rifles, which fired intermediate cartridges, though they had a weaker effective range compared to battle rifles.
 The 5.56×45mm round (SS109), first used in the M16 rifle, eventually became the standard of ammunition type for all NATO member assault rifles.
 In accordance with this, the Defense Agency began development on their next generation assault rifle to replace the Type 64 battle rifle after its 25-year span of service.

 Development was handled primarily by Howa since it was already licensed to produce the AR-180 version of the Armalite AR-18 rifle for commercial purposes, and some of the Type 89's internal workings are the same as those of the AR-18 - the Type 89 uses the same short-stroke gas piston system with a rotating bolt as the AR-18, but not its dual recoil springs.
 In order to determine the suitability of the rifle, it was issued in limited numbers to the Japan Self-Defense Forces for field testing purposes.
 After the data collected from the field testing stage of the AR-18 was examined, formal development of the next-generation assault rifle began with its designation as the HR-16 (HR1604).
 The HR-15 was the first version of the experimental rifle that would eventually become the Type 89, but was developed concurrently with the HR-10, HR-11 and HR-13 by 1989.

 On December 6, 2019, the Japanese Ministry of Defense announced that plans have started to eventually change the Type 89 to a new 5.56-based assault rifle.
 In 2020, the Howa Type 20 was developed, and is planned to replace the Type 89 as Japan's service rifle.